 Before the chaos of the holidays hits us, we like to take this month to remember that spending quality time together isn’t always about being entertained.
+Sometimes our time can be spent in some meaningful family volunteering.
 We grow close as families when we serve others together.
 Giving back doesn’t have to been a huge event; every heartfelt action makes a difference.
 We know first-hand how difficult it can be to figure out how to volunteer when you’re factoring in small children.
-We’ve come up with some simple suggestions all ages can take part in to find the family fun in giving:
+We’ve come up with some simple suggestions all ages can take part in to find the family fun in giving.

 GIVING BACK TO THOSE IN NEED

 - Ring Bells at Salvation Army’s Red Kettles – If possible, take an hour out of your day with your kids and go ring some bells to raise money for those in need.
 People love seeing kids participate–there is something extremely heart-warming when a child cheers for their donation.

 - Donate gently used coats to a coat drive – Life in Minnesota can be frigid.
 If you have coats your kids have grown out that are still in good condition, donate them.
 The Salvation Army can help you find new homes for them.

 - Bring children with to a food shelf to donate – This summer, we went to our local food shelf to donate extra produce from our garden.
 In November, KARE 11 will host their Annual Food Fight.
 Bring your kids to your favorite anchor’s location, donate, and help them win!